PrinciplesDotDev/principles/single-source-of-truth.md

 * Mutations to the data need only happen in one place.
 * Single source of truth means no data will be out of sync or fail to be updated.

-### How
+## How

 Only allow data writes to happen in one location.
-Whether that be a call to a rest API, system call or file.
-Whilst allowing reading of data to happen from anywhere.
+Whether that be a call to a rest API, system call or other write actions.

 ## Exceptions

-**Highly distributed systems** Some systems rely on not being in sync or are designed in which consistency is eventually or never reached.
+**Highly distributed systems** Some systems rely on data consistency to be reached eventually or may never need to have accurate data.
 <!--**Between teams** This principle is harder to apply between different team specialisations such as front-end vs backend, teams within an organisation, between different systems: caching vs database or large distributed systems.-->